 How much does business insurance cost for a builder?

-For a sole trader builder doing residential renovations, basic public liability and tools cover typically costs $1,200 - $3,000 per year.
-A comprehensive package including public liability ($2M - $5M), tools ($30K), contract works, statutory liability, and commercial vehicle cover for a small team may cost $5,000 - $12,000+ per year.
+For a sole trader builder doing residential renovations, basic public liability and tools cover typically costs $1,500 - $4,000 per year.
+A comprehensive package including public liability ($5M - $10M), tools ($40K), contract works, workers compensation, and commercial vehicle cover for a small team may cost $6,000 - $18,000+ per year.
 Premiums vary significantly based on revenue, project values, staff numbers, and claims history.

 What is contract works insurance?

-Contract works insurance (also called construction insurance or builders risk) covers the building project itself against damage during construction.
-This includes damage from fire, storm, flood, vandalism, theft of materials, and accidental damage.
-It typically covers the full value of the project including materials, labour, and often the existing structure being renovated.
+Contract works insurance (also called construction insurance or builders risk) covers the building project itself against physical loss or damage during construction.
+This includes fire, storm, flood, vandalism, theft of materials, and accidental damage.
+It typically covers the full value of the project including materials, labour costs, and often the existing structure being renovated.

-Do I need insurance for subcontractors working on my project?
+Do I need insurance for subcontractors on my project?

-You should require all subcontractors to hold their own public liability insurance and provide certificates of currency.
-However, as the main contractor, you may still be liable for issues arising from subcontractor work.
-Your own public liability policy should cover your overall project management liability, but check the specific terms with your insurer.
+You should require every subcontractor to hold their own public liability insurance and provide current certificates of currency before commencing work.
+As the head contractor, you may still carry vicarious liability for issues arising from subcontractor work.
+Your own public liability policy should cover your overall project management liability, but confirm the specific terms with your insurer.

-No. Workers compensation covers work-related injury costs for your employees.
-However, workers compensation does not cover property damage, defective workmanship claims, tool theft, business interruption, fines from WorkSafe investigations, or legal defence costs.
-Business insurance covers the risks that workers compensation does not.
+Yes.
+Workers compensation is a separate mandatory insurance for employers in all Australian states and territories.
+It covers work-related injuries for your employees.
+Workers compensation does not cover property damage, defective workmanship claims, tool theft, business interruption, or WHS prosecution defence costs.
+Business insurance addresses those distinct risks.

 What is the difference between public liability and contract works insurance?

-Public liability covers damage you cause to other people's property and injury to third parties.
-Contract works insurance covers the construction project itself - the materials, labour, and work in progress.
-You typically need both: public liability for damage to the existing property and surroundings, and contract works for the build itself.
+Public liability covers damage you cause to other people's existing property and injury to third parties - for example, damage to a neighbour's fence during excavation.
+Contract works insurance covers the construction project itself - materials, labour, and work in progress.
+You typically need both: public liability for damage to existing property and third parties, and contract works for the build itself.

 Can I get insurance if I have previous claims?

-Yes, most providers will still offer cover if you have previous claims, though your premium may be higher and some providers may apply exclusions related to the claim type.
-Be upfront about your claims history when applying - failing to disclose previous claims can void your policy.
-If you have a complex claims history, an insurance broker can help find appropriate cover.
+Yes, most insurers will still offer cover if you have a claims history, though your premium may be higher and certain exclusions may apply.
+Transparency about past claims when applying is essential - non-disclosure of previous claims can void your policy entirely.
+If you have a complex claims history, an experienced insurance broker can help source appropriate cover from the market.

 Ready to Compare Business Insurance for Builders & Carpenters?